BaedouAdeniyi/restaurant-revenue-analysis/README.md

 This suggests that revenue performance is largely volume-driven.
 Improving customer acquisition, repeat purchases, or order frequency would likely have a greater impact on revenue growth than focusing only on increasing prices or basket size.

 ### Key Insight 2: Time-of-Day Performance
+Question this insight answers
+- Which time of day generates the most revenue, and what drives performance differences across time periods?

 Revenue is highest in the morning, followed by the afternoon, evening, and night.
 Morning revenue is nearly twice that of the afternoon, while afternoon and evening revenues are very similar.
 Evening revenue is almost 2.5 times higher than night revenue.

 To understand what drives this pattern, revenue was broken down into order volume and average revenue per order.